phetsims/build-a-nucleus/doc/model.md

 - __Nuclide__: an atomic species defined by the number of protons and neutrons it has in its nucleus.
 - __Half-life__: the amount of time it takes for one-half of the radioactive isotope to decay.
-- __Decay__: is the process by which an unstable atomic nucleus loses energy by radiation.
-A material containing unstable nuclei is considered radioactive.
+- __Decay__: the process by which an unstable atomic nucleus undergoes spontaneous transformation into a different nuclei.
+The decay process can involve the emission of subatomic particles, the transformation of particles, and the emission of radiation (photons).
 - __Chart of the nuclides__: chart of all isotopes of all elements color coded based on the decay a nuclide would most likely undergo.
 - __Nuclear Shell Model__: model describing the nucleus using energy levels.